 provide a mechanism which enables warning and error messages encountered during rule evaluation and energy simulation to be presented to the user either directly from the rules engine or via the interface between the rule engine and a calling (third party) application.

+To accomplish its intended function, the E+ Interface must:

+translate a SDD model to IDF/OSM using smart defaults and Building Component Library (BCL) components.

+manage EnergyPlus simulations, and keep the Rules Engine apprised of progress and completion.

+report warnings and errors related to translation and simulation back to the Rules Engine

+communicate simulation results back to the Rules Engine, perhaps by augmenting the original SDD model

+To accomplish its intended function, the E+ Interface should:

+provide a “work while offline” mode using local copies of the relevant BCL components.

 To accomplish its intended function, the User Interface (UI) Tool Software must:

 provide one or more views of the proposed building model that communicate the hierarchical relationship of building components (building, zones, walls, windows, HVAC systems, etc.) contained in the proposed building model,